Upcoming changes to Local Planning Panels

 - The decision of the Panel will be published on Council’s web site.

-The Panel is required to make an audio record of the meeting and make the recording publicly available on Council’s website.
+The Panel is required to make an audio record of the public meeting and make the recording publicly available on Council’s website.
 You should be aware that this may include your personal information if you are presenting to the Panel.
 The RLPP agenda will be available on Council’s website.

 The Randwick Local Planning Assessment Panel consists of 4 voting members: